We caught up with the brilliant and insightful Pam Robinson a few weeks ago and have shared our conversation below.

 How’d you meet your business partner?

 Courtney was a student of mine at the art center many years ago.
-She then moved on to more intensive programs for studying jewelry making and gemology.
+She then moved on to more intensive programs for studying Jewelry making and gemology.
 She, like I, studied at a variety of institutions around the country.
 I was taking a workshop just outside of Nashville.
 She was in their intensive bench program there.
-While I was setting up my bench getting set up for the workshop, I heard her very distinct voice.
-I turned around and this is how we reconnected.
-Since then, we have worked together in the same studio spaces and collaborated on custom jobs for clients.
+While I was setting up my bench for the workshop, I heard her very familiar voice.
+I turned around, we hugged, and have stayed connected ever since.
+As a result of this continued connection, we have worked together in the same studio spaces and collaborate on custom jobs for clients.
 Our mutual trust for each other, passion for this industry, and wanting to meet the needs of the community, led us into this partnership.
+I couldn’t be more grateful and am looking forward to, what will hopefully be, many years of working together and growing Garnet Studios into the institution it deserves to be!

 Contact Info: